-Request Mast must have the whole hearted support to those to whom the leadership is entrusted.
 Any member who attempts to deprive a Marine of the right to Request Mast, through either acts of omission or commission, will be subject to punishment under the UCMJ.

-- Request Mast should not be used as a means of attacking the proceedings, punishment, or findings and sentence resulting from a disciplinary action brought under the Uniform Code of Military Justice (UCMJ).
+a.
+As a means of attacking the proceedings, punishment, or findings and sentence resulting from a disciplinary action brought under the Uniform Code of Military Justice (UCMJ).

-- Request Mast may not be used to harass, avoid duty, or intentionally interfere with the commander's ability to carry out the functions and mission of the command.
+b.
+To harass, avoid duty, or intentionally interfere with the commander's ability to carry out the functions and mission of the command.

 Q. Do I have to find some other solution first?